peter88213/nvhelp-de/source/nv_aeon2/index.rst

 Update rules for Aeon Timeline 2 projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  If an Aeon event title occurs more than once, the converter aborts
+-  If an Aeon event Titel occurs more than once, the converter aborts
    with an error message.
--  If a novelibre section title occurs more than once, the converter
+-  If a novelibre section Titel occurs more than once, the converter
    aborts with an error message.
 -  Event date/time and event span are updated, if the start year is 1 or
    above.